 Mr S’s opponents agreed to “deal with the claim subject to medical causation” which is a trick often adopted by Defendants which refers to the burden that an injured worker has to prove that the injury, which is a medical condition, was caused by the work accident.

-Mr S instructed us 6 months after the date of the accident and the whole process took us under 3 years from the date instruction to its successful conclusion and ultimate Mrs S’s payout for her deceased husband's Work Injury Claim.
+Mr S instructed us 6 months after the date of the accident and the whole process took us under 3 years from the date of instruction to its successful conclusion and ultimate Mrs S’s payout for her deceased husband’s Work Injury Claim.

-If you or loved one has been injured because of an accident that was not your fault, please get in touch with Yorkshire's leading No Win No Fee Injury Claim Solicitors at Grieves Solicitors.
+If you or a loved one has been injured because of an accident that was not your fault, please get in touch with Yorkshire’s leading No Win No Fee Injury Claim Solicitors at Grieves Solicitors.